whomikeshin/ar_lite/README.md

 #ARMOR
-Armor is a lightweight ORM, based on ActiveRecord, that translates between Ruby objects and SQL records using modules and inheritance.
+Armor is a lightweight ORM, based on ActiveRecord, that links Ruby objects and SQL records, using modules and inheritance.

 ##How to Use
 * Use SQLite database and install `sqlite3` gem.